Teaira McCowan: WNBA

 McCowan was drafted by the Indiana Fever with the third pick of the 2019 WNBA draft.
 In her first game for the Fever, she hit a buzzer-beating layup to deliver an 81–80 victory.
 Following the 2019 season in which she averaged 10 points, 9 rebounds and 1.3 blocks per game, McCowan was named to the All-Rookie Team.
 She was second in the league in rebounding and scored a career-high 24 points in three games.

 McCowan played for the Indiana Fever for the 2019 through 2021 seasons and, after a March 2022 trade, the Dallas Wings for the 2022 through 2024 seasons.

 On August 3, 2025, she was waived by the Wings.

+On May 28, 2026, McCowan signed a rest-of season contract with the Minnesota Lynx.
+She was waived by the Lynx on June 25, 2026.

 Overseas

 On 1 August 2022, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

 On 8 January 2024, it was announced that a contract was signed with Galatasaray again.

 On November 6, 2024, McCowan signed a short term deal with Çukurova Basketbol.

 On October 18, 2025, McCowan signed a season-long deal with the Turkish powerhouse Fenerbahçe.